Trustpix/.github/profile/README.md

 1. **Mobile App**: A cross-platform mobile application built using React Native, supporting both Android and iOS devices.
 The app provides a seamless and intuitive user experience for sharing photos, engaging with others, and exploring content.

 2. **Backend**: The backend of TrustPix is developed using Python, leveraging its robustness and extensive ecosystem.
-It handles user authentication, data storage, and serves as the API layer for the mobile app.
+It serves as the API layer for the mobile app.

 3. **Database**: TrustPix utilizes Redis as its primary database solution.
 Redis offers high performance, scalability, and real-time data processing capabilities, ensuring a smooth and responsive user experience.